SciML/diffeqpy/README.md

 at `t=20` due to the discontinuity of the derivative at the initial time point!
 This is why declaring discontinuities can enhance the solver accuracy.

+## Known Limitations

+- Autodiff does not work on Python functions.
+When applicable, either define the derivative function as a Julia function or set the algorithm to use finite differencing, i.e. `Rodas5(autodiff=false)`.
+  All default methods use autodiff.
+- Delay differential equations have to use Julia-defined functions otherwise the history function is not appropriately typed with the overloads.

 ## Testing

 Unit tests can be run by [`tox`](http://tox.readthedocs.io).